Quintusnz/Math-Dash/Docs/curriculum-alignment-implementation-plan.md

 ## Conclusion

-This curriculum alignment feature is a significant addition to Math Dash that will:
+This curriculum alignment feature is a significant addition to Ready Steady Math that will:

 1. **Differentiate** the product from competitors by providing meaningful, localized progress tracking
 2. **Empower parents** with clear understanding of where their child stands